Multicanonical sampling of rare events in random matrices: Introduction

 We propose a method based on multicanonical Monte Carlo~\cite{berg1991multicanonical, *berg1992multicanonical, berg1992new} as a promising approach to the problem.
 As we will show in this study, quantitative results are obtained in examples of sparse random matrices and matrices whose components are subject to the uniform density.
 A similar method is used in~\cite{driscoll2007searching} to calculate large deviations in the \textit{growth ratio} of matrices.
 The paper~\cite{driscoll2007searching}, however, focuses on applications in numerical analysis and does not compute large deviations in the largest eigenvalues.

 The organization of this paper is as follows: In Sec.~\ref{sec:multi}, we summarize the multicanonical Monte Carlo algorithm.
-In Sec.~\ref{sec:dev}, we discuss how multicanonical Monte Carlo is used to calculate large deviations and show the results of numerical experiments on the tails of the distribution of the largest eigenvalues.
+In Sec.~\ref{sec:dev}, we discuss how multicanonical Monte Carlo is used to calculate large deviations.
+In Sec.~\ref{sec:dev2}, the results of numerical experiments on the tails of the distribution of the largest eigenvalues are shown.
 Sec.~\ref{sec:prob} covers the computation of the probability that all eigenvalues are negative; as noted above, this is a typical application of the proposed method.
 In.
 Sec.~\ref{sec:sparse}, sparse matrices are treated.
 In Sec.~\ref{sec:con}, concluding remarks are given.